Multi-Directional Subspace Editing in Style-Space: Related Work

-A different collection of works discards the linear approach and learns non-linear functions to manipulate latent vectors.
-StyleFlow\cite{abdal2021styleflow} learns continuous normalizing flows conditioned on the image attribute vector.
+A distinct set of studies moves away from the linear approach, opting instead to learn non-linear functions to manipulate latent vectors.
+StyleFlow\cite{abdal2021styleflow} employs continuous normalizing flows conditioned on the image attribute vector.
 This attribute vector must be provided using pre-trained networks before every edit.
-Another non-linear approach is StyleRig\cite{tewari2020stylerig}, which incorporates a 3D semantic network and leverages it to perform rigid edits such as pose and light.
-Although non-linear approaches generally perform better, we focus our work on the more holistic linear approach.
+Another non-linear approach is StyleRig\cite{tewari2020stylerig}, which incorporates a 3D semantic network and harnesses it to perform rigid edits such as pose and light.
+Although non-linear approaches generally perform better, our research primarily emphasizes the more comprehensive linear approach.

-All previous methods that manipulate the latent space of StyleGAN define a semantic as a single dimension.
-Both linear and non-linear approaches ultimately derive a positive and a negative direction for editing a desired attribute.
+All previous methods that manipulate the latent space of StyleGAN define a semantic as a singular direction.
+Both linear and non-linear approaches ultimately derive positive and negative directions for editing a desired attribute.
 We believe that this oversimplification may restrict the editing capabilities and limit the diversity of the generated images.
-For example, imagine we want to edit the gender of a given image.
+For example, imagine we want to edit the gender of a given face.
 One person may argue that hairstyle is a distinguishing factor between men and women, while another might think of facial structure or the presence of facial hair as a more prominent factor.
 In this work, we overcome this variability by associating an attribute with an $n$-dim \textbf{subspace} where $n \geq 1$, containing more than a single direction, in the semantic space.
-We call this a multi-faceted subspace, as different vectors within the subspace can affect the resulting image differently, but all affect the associated attribute (see examples in \cref{fig:fig1}).
-We also require different attributes to be associated with orthogonal subspaces, to promote disentanglement between attributes.
+We call this a multi-directional subspace, as different vectors within the subspace can affect the resulting image differently, but all affect the associated attribute (see examples in \cref{fig:fig1}).
+We also require different attributes to be associated with mutually orthogonal subspaces, to promote disentanglement between attributes.